 Mira 1

-We initially learned the finer details of handling liquid rocket engines through our first engine, Mira 1.
+The HALE team initially learned the finer details of handling liquid rocket engines through our first engine, Mira 1.
 This design is a pressure fed, Jet-A kerosene and liquid oxygen fueled engine with a pintle injector and ablative cooling.
 This engine had a peak thrust of 1,300 lbf and was Oregon's most powerful and first liquid rocket engine.

 Mira 2